THE MARILYN TRANSCRIPT - released August 5,

 Miner's argument that his transcript proves that Marilyn was "anything but

 suicidal" is also a bit specious.
-The transcript records the ramblings of an
+The transcript records the ramblings of

 unstable, neurotic person who comes across as being deluded about some